chika-kasymov/chika-kasymov.github.io/_posts/2017-01-30-UITextField_And_Auto_Suggestion.md

 Explanation:

-1. Number of sections always will be 1.
+1. The number of sections always will be 1.
-2. Number of rows will be asked from `UITextField` data source we created.
-If not implemented, assert will stop application and show error message.
+2. The number of rows will be asked from `UITextField` data source we created.
+If not implemented, assert will stop the application and show the error message.
 3. The same as above but instead this method will ask for `UITableViewCell`.
 4. Height for cells.
 By default is `DEFAULT_ROW_HEIGHT` which is equal to 44 points.
 5. This method will hide auto suggestion view and call data source method if implemented.
-6. In above code snippets we already implemented this method.
+6. In above code snippets, we already implemented this method.
 Now we extend it by adding our data source to it.
 Data source method will be fired if implemented.

 And the last step is to add loading state.